robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Why isn't she here?

-"It's—a design thing, Fiona," I said.
+"It's — a design thing, Fiona," I said.
 “They’re cut to tension through the lacing.
 If you change that, the whole bodice shifts.”

 "Well, the tension now is zippers," she replied.
 "Do you think you could do it?
 Or do we get someone else to?"